paxswill/dotfiles/misc_config/README.md

 This is a collection of non-dotfile configuration files.

+## canonicalize-subdomains.conf

+Modify as needed with your local subdomains and put in `/etc/ssh/ssh_config.d/` (at least on Debian-based systemd) so that `ssh` will normalize hostnames for `known_hosts`.

 ## firefox-hide-tabs-userChrome.css

 For use with Tree Style Tabs.
 Copy this file to